-2. Hold button to activate - Press and hold the egress button for 10 seconds, and the keypad will beep for those 10 seconds before output 1 activates.
+2. Hold button with warning - Must press and hold the egress button for 10 seconds and the keypad will beep for those 10 seconds before output 1 activates.

 3. Return to default setting - Press the egress button to activate output 1 with no beep or delay.